richameher/online-cv/README.md

 ## Technical Experience

 **Machine Learning Engineer**
-phData Inc.
-* Investigated the root cause for incorrect forecast results produced by Exponential smoothing with
-trend and Seasonality method in Oracle JDE Forecast software.
-Determined the cause as
-a precision and faulty variable initialization error
+phData Inc, Minneapolis, MN,  USA _(Feb 2019 - Aug 2020)_
-* Devised and implemented efficient git practices and branching strategy to ease
+* Built data pipelines and led my team through best git practices
-model deployment process across production and development environments
-* Redefined and improvised data pre-processing process for healthcare model
-features dataset that increased training data quality and provided more accuracy
+* Coded and Debugged statistical methods available in traditional software systems <br> and led the client team to migrate the analytics to cloud.
+* Worked closely with data scientists to build and translate Teradata SQL queries <br>
+to Hive Queries on HealthCare Data.
+* Created Machine learning related technical content

 **Data Engineer**
-phData Inc

-* Created Bash and Python tools, dashboards for DevOps teams.
-These tools helped save more than 25% of time spent on production support per day
+phData Inc, Minneapolis, MN, USA _(Apr 2017 - Feb 2019)_
+* Worked extensively on migrating data in relational database systems such as Oracle,<br>
+SAP HANA to Hadoop using services such as Spark, Kafka, CDC and Sqoop
-* Built and optimized SQL reports for financial and medical data analysis
+* Built scripts and dashboards to automate the migration processes and run the data <br>
-* Engineered and optimized a data pipeline using Spark SQL application to load , <br>
-build and deliver financial reports by combing data in real-time from internal Web API and excel documents
+ migration with as little human guidance as possible
+* Worked closely with product owners to collect the requirements for financial and <br>
+ company centric data reports and built those reports using HiveQL or Impala.
+* Cntributed to companys internal products such as pipewrench - an automated tool <br>
+to create migration scripts

-**Software Engineer**
+**Software Engineer Part-time**
-Spectroclick Inc
+Spectroclick Inc, University of Illinois Research Park, Champaign, IL, USA  _(Feb 2017 - Apr 2017)_
+* Designed an electron application to analyze the spectrum of an image

 ## Product and Research Experience

-**Graduate Research Assistant**
+**Graduate Research Assistant**  | [ListenOnline](http://listen.online/) | Advisor _Prof.
+Kevin Chang_
-University of Illinois at Urbana Champaign - Champaign, USA
+University of Illinois at Urbana Champaign - Champaign, USA  _(Dec 2020 - Present)_

-**Graduate Research Assistant**
+**Graduate Research Assistant**  | DonateToCharity | Advisor _Prof.
+Hari Sundaram_.
-University of Illinois at Urbana Champaign - Champaign, USA
+University of Illinois at Urbana Champaign - Champaign, USA  _(May 2021 - Aug 2021)_

-**Undergraduate Research Assistant**
+**Undergraduate Research Assistant** | Henge | Advisor _Prof.
+Indranil Gupta_.
-University of Illinois at Urbana Champaign - Champaign, USA
+University of Illinois at Urbana Champaign - Champaign, USA  _(May 2016 - Apr 2017)_

 ## Teachning Experience